An herbal blend to maintain optimum health with physiological support

-Gotu Kola, (Centella asiatica) Creeping tropical plant of India, Sri Lanka, Africa and Malaysia.
-Tim Blakley, Medicinal Herbs in the Garden, Field & Marketplace -- Guto Kola as been used in Ayurveda medicine for centuries.
+Gotu Kola (Centella asiatica), Creeping tropical plant of India, Sri Lanka, Africa, and Malaysia.
+Tim Blakley, Medicinal Herbs in the Garden, Field & Marketplace — Guto Kola as been used in Ayurveda medicine for centuries.
 This plant has numerous medicinal uses including reducing inflammation, healing wounds, balancing the nervous system and improving memory.
 Most of the dry herb comes from India and is harvested in waste ditches there and often has a high bacterial level, ash level and other impurities.
 Frank Cook states “used as a brain tonic and helps one to sleep”.

 Maca (Cerro de Paca), Peruvian ginseng

 Frank Cook, In Search of Plants & Healers of Peru and Ecuador — Maca is used in the northern Andes for potency and strength.
 It is a tonic that is usually made into a tea and drunk daily.
 It would have a lot of similar uses to American ginseng.